 Figure 1: Network structure of DRNLF.

 The main body of the DRNLF consists of series of DRU.
 The structure of DRU is shown in Fig. 2.
 The DRU directly propagates its input to the subsequent unit through the shortcut.
-To further reduce the computational cost, 3x3 depth-wise separable convolutional (DSC) layer is applied in DRU.
+To further reduce the computational cost, 3x3 depth-wise separable convolutional (DSC) layer, which consists of depth-wise 2D convolutions and point-wise 1D convolutions, is applied in DRU.